kigt-inc/mysql-database/README.md

 # KIGT SQL Files
-This is for schema and sample data records to bootstrap our database or any updates applied.
+The purpose of this repo is to serve as our hub for any schema additions/updates made to our database.
+For new devs, this repo should include an SQL file to help bootstrap a KIGT Charge Cloud database with sample data records.
 Must be MySQL compatible.
-Any new files that should be added to this repo should follow this naming convention 2023-08-03-type-of-change.sql
+Any new files that should be added to this repo need follow this naming convention 2023-08-03-name-of-change.sql